samnium/IoTWork.Reader/README.md

 3. Description of the Dispatcher
 4. Description of the Sensors, Pipes, Triggers and Chains

+Here you can find an [example of the configuration file](https://rawgit.com/samnium/IoTWork.Reader/master/data/XmlConfiguration.md).

 # iotreader folder

 The iotreader folder included all components (Sensors, Pipes and your own dll) needed by the reader.